 What is Community Choice Energy?

-Alameda County is currently in the process of conducting a feasibility study — the first step towards creating a viable program.
-Community Choice programs in California are already serving residents in Sonoma County, Marin County, unincorporated Napa County and the cities of Lancaster, Benicia, El Cerrito, Richmond and San Pablo.
-From northern to southern California, Community Choice campaigns are underway in over 15 communities including San Francisco, San Mateo, Santa Clara, Santa Cruz, Monterey, San Luis Obispo, Santa Barbara, Los Angeles, and San Diego, among others.
+In the spring of 2016, Alameda County completed a feasibility study — the first step towards creating a viable program.
+In the fall of 2016, the County Board of Supervisors will vote on the formation of East Bay Community Energy.
+Community Choice programs in California are already serving residents in San Francisco, Lancaster, Sonoma County, Marin County, Napa County, and portions of Contra Costa and Solano counties.
+Programs in San Mateo and Los Angeles counties will launch later in 2106.
+From northern to southern California, Community Choice campaigns are underway in over 20 communities including Humboldt, Mendocino, San Jose, Santa Clara, Santa Cruz, Monterey, San Luis Obispo, Santa Barbara, Riverside, and San Diego, among others.

 Subscribe to our mailing list